llanesleonardo/Docs/DevOps/GitHub/reviews.md

 If the suggestion in a comment is out of your pull request's scope, you can open a new issue that tracks the feedback and links back to the original comment.

-#### Discovering and navigating conversations
+## Discovering and navigating conversations

+---

 You can discover and navigate to all the conversations in your pull request using the Conversations menu that's shown at the top of the Files Changed tab.

 From this view, you can see which conversations are unresolved, resolved, and outdated.
 This makes it easy to discover and resolve conversations.

-### Re-requesting a review
+## Re-requesting a review

+---

 You can re-request a review, for example, after you've made substantial changes to your pull request.
-To request a fresh review from a reviewer, in the sidebar of the Conversation tab, click the icon.
+To request a fresh review from a reviewer, in the sidebar of the Conversation tab, click the (refresh icon).

-### Required reviews
+## Required reviews

+---

 Repository administrators or custom roles with the "edit repository rules" permission can require that all pull requests receive a specific number of approving reviews before someone merges the pull request into a protected branch.
 You can require approving reviews from people with write permissions in the repository or from a designated code owner.

 ## Reviewing proposed changes in a pull request

+---

 In a pull request, you can review and discuss commits, changed files, and the differences (or "diff") between the files in the base and compare branches.

 You can review changes in a pull request one file at a time.
 While reviewing the files in a pull request, you can leave individual comments on specific changes.
 After you finish reviewing each file, you can mark the file as viewed.
 This collapses the file, helping you identify the files you still need to review.
 A progress bar in the pull request header shows the number of files you've viewed.
 After reviewing as many files as you want, you can approve the pull request or request additional changes by submitting your review with a summary comment.

-### Starting a review
+## Starting a review

+---

+### Process' checklist

 1. Under your repository name, click Pull requests.
 2. In the list of pull requests, click the pull request you'd like to review.